D-backs end season, deflating September with walk-off loss

 Steven Souza’s first career pinch-hit home run tied it 2-2 in the sixth.

-With Freddy Galvis and Wil Myers aboard on singles in the fifth, right fielder Brito dropped to one knee while trying to find the ball in the sun.
+With Freddy Galvis, who played in all 162 games, and Wil Myers aboard on singles in the fifth, Brito dropped to one knee while trying to find the ball in the sun in right field.
 Instead it landed beside him, with Galvis scoring for a 2-1 Padres advantage.

 Margot homered in the second, and the Diamondbacks pulled even when Marte connected in the fourth.